ltpitt/python-jupyter-RNN-tv-script-generation/README.md

 # TV Script Generation
-In this project, you'll generate your own [Simpsons](https://en.wikipedia.org/wiki/The_Simpsons) TV scripts using RNNs.
-You'll be using part of the [Simpsons dataset](https://www.kaggle.com/wcukierski/the-simpsons-by-the-data) of scripts from 27 seasons.
-The Neural Network you'll build will generate a new TV script for a scene at [Moe's Tavern](https://simpsonswiki.com/wiki/Moe's_Tavern).
+In this project, I'll use the computer to generate a small [Simpsons](https://en.wikipedia.org/wiki/The_Simpsons) TV scripts using RNNs (Recurrent Neural Networks).
+I'll be using part of the [Simpsons dataset](https://www.kaggle.com/wcukierski/the-simpsons-by-the-data) of scripts from 27 seasons.
+The Neural Network built build will generate a new TV script for a tiny scene at [Moe's Tavern](https://simpsonswiki.com/wiki/Moe's_Tavern).
 ## Get the Data
-The data is already provided for you.
-You'll be using a subset of the original dataset.
+This is only a subset of the original dataset.
 It consists of only the scenes in Moe's Tavern.
 This doesn't include other versions of the tavern, like "Moe's Cavern", "Flaming Moe's", "Uncle Moe's Family Feed-Bag", etc..

 ```python